vysh112/ROS-/ROS_tasks/mobile_robot/readme.md

 Task Description:
 Autonomous Traversal of Four Wheeled Bot from one GPS coordinate to another GPS coordinate.

-A single roscpp traversal node is used wherein using the gps distance to end destination is calculated and imu data is used for calculating the required heading to rotate to.
+A single roscpp traversal node is used wherein using the gps data, distance to end destination is calculated using haversine formula.
+IMU data is used for calculating the current orientation and then I calculated the required heading to rotate to.
+A proportional controller is implemented based on the angular difference and linear distance to destination coordinates

 rqtgraph: